tomjoht/documenting-apis/_docs/Exploring Other APIs/docapis_eventbrite_example.md

 We covered this approach earlier in the course, so I won't go into much detail here.

+{: .note}
-{{note}}My API key is hidden from the above code sample to protect it from unauthorized access." %}
+My API key is hidden from the above code sample to protect it from unauthorized access.

 Here's the result: